istvnurbn/istvnurbn.github.io/content/posts/006-after_the_snap/index.md

 For the past decade, I have been very focused on being physically fit.
 The changes I made to my diet towards the end of 2022 started to bring me into the shape I was looking for.
 However, I still need to improve on several fronts.
 I need to seek professional help, which will take some courage.

-AAll of the above means that this year will be about clearing things out, strengthening the foundation, focusing on things that matter, and embracing change that can make me better.
+All of the above means that this year will be about clearing things out, strengthening the foundation, focusing on things that matter, and embracing change that can make me better.
 What I have now feels like an acceptable start, but there is always room for improvement.

 # technical stuff :wrench: